 If you’d rather get an Icoca Card in advance for the same price to save the stress when you arrive, buy an Icoca Card here.

 The Gion District is Kyoto’s famous Geisha District and an older area of Kyoto.
 For me, this is what I imaged not only Kyoto to be like but Japan too.
 Especially after reading the book Memoirs of a Geisha which I read a few years ago and really recommend to you if you haven’t read it.

 There’s a river running through the Gion Area of Kyoto with small traditional wooden merchant houses lining the streets.
 Because I was there at the start of April the Cherry Blossoms were also out in full bloom and it was extremely picturesque and a must visit place in Kyoto!

-It’s said that you are very lucky in Japan if you see a real Geisha, especially here in Kyoto, however what you will most definietly see a lot of is tourists who have either hired Kimono’s or have had a full Geisha makeover taking photos in the old backstreets of Gion.
+It’s said that you are very lucky in Japan if you see a real Geisha, especially here in Kyoto, however what you will most definitely see a lot of is tourists who have either hired Kimono’s or have had a full Geisha Makeover in Gion taking photos in the old backstreets of the area.